Mindfulness Techniques for Mental & Emotional Wellness

-Regaining control of your emotions means you can realize your full potential in life, and this is possible through mindfulness practices.
+Regaining control of your emotions means you can realize your full potential in life.
 By accepting and seizing each moment in your life, you become more fully aware of the perceptions, sensations, beliefs, and feelings that are guiding your life.

-Mindfulness is not about ignoring all the thoughts that come into your head, but instead, it means you are able to acknowledge it, accept it for what it is, and continue to experience the world in spite of them.(Source)
+Mindfulness is not about ignoring all the thoughts that come into your head.
+Instead, you are able to acknowledge it, accept it for what it is, and continue to experience the world in spite of them.(Source)

 Mindfulness shifts the center of your attention from your thoughts about something to the thing itself.
-You still have those thoughts, but you realize that you no longer have to respond or react to every thought that comes into your mind.
-Taking a nonjudgmental stance regarding these thoughts allows you to experience more of life without allowing your feelings about things to control your every action.(Source)
+You still have those thoughts, but you realize that you no longer have to respond or react to every one of them.
+Taking a nonjudgmental stance allows you to experience more of life without allowing your feelings about things to control you.(Source)

-When you become more mindful, you at more attuned to your thoughts and emotions but you also become more aware of your physical body, picking up on the subtle hints your body gives that it is healthy or perhaps in need of attention.
+When you become more mindful, you at more attuned to your thoughts and emotions.
+You also become more aware of your physical body, picking up on the subtle hints your body gives that it is in need of attention.

-Being more mindful can alert you more to small problems before they become large ones, and mindfulness techniques can teach you to pay closer attention to your body’s needs.
-A paper published in the Frontiers in Human Neuroscience confirms the mind-body connection, and how mindfulness can help you live healthier (Mindfulness Starts with the Body, Kerr, et al.).
+Being more mindful can alert you more to small problems before they become large ones.
+Mindfulness techniques can teach you to pay closer attention to your body’s needs.
+A paper published in the Frontiers in Human Neuroscience confirms the mind-body connection, and how mindfulness can help you live healthier (Source).

 1. Lower Stress And Have a Better Sleep

 In addition, living more fully in the present has been shown to reduce stress and improve sleep, two important components to your physical well-being.
 Stress causes many problems or contributes to the worsening of others.
-When you are mindful and living in the present, you are able to focus on what is important now, which means less worry about tomorrow and yesterday.
+When you are mindful and living in the present, you are able to focus on what is important now.
+That means less worry about tomorrow and yesterday.

 Learning to practice mindfulness can also help you sleep better at night.
 Mindfulness lowers anxiety, which is one of the most significant reasons people lay awake at night.
-Those who are more mindful throughout their day also have lower stress levels, which translates into getting to sleep faster, as well, according to researchers at the University of Utah (Better Living Through Mindfulness).
+Those who are more mindful throughout their day also have lower stress levels, which translates into getting to sleep faster.
+(Source).
 So, if you want to sleep easier, begin being more mindful both during the day and at bedtime.

 2. Lower Your Blood Pressure Improve Your Heart Health